 Command / Params Cmp Description invalidate \$res no Precondition: the local node must be in secondary role at \$res .
 A designated primary must exist, and it must be reachable over network.
-Postcondition: the local disk is marked as InConsistent , and a fast fullsync from the designated primary will start after a while.
+Postcondition: the local disk is marked as InConsistent, and a fast fullsync from the designated primary will start after a while.
 Any local split brain (deviation from the designated primary) will be resolved, but any other split brain at other secondaries will not be affected.
-When the fullsync has finished successfully, the local node will be consistent again. fake-sync \$res no Precondition: the local node must be in secondary role at \$res .
+When the fullsync has finished successfully, the local node will be consistent again.
+After a while, state Orphan should be left.
+Don't forget to regularly monitor for longer occurrences of Orphan! fake-sync \$res no Precondition: the local node must be in secondary role at \$res .
 Postcondition: when a fullsync is running, it will stop after a while, and the local node will be marked as consistent as if it were consistent again.
-THIS IS HIGHLY DANGEROUS FOR DATA CONSISTENCY!
+THIS IS HIGLY DANGEROUS FOR DATA CONSISTENCY!
 ONLY USE THIS IF YOU REALLY KNOW WHAT YOU ARE DOING!
 See the WARNING in section 2.6 Use this only before creating a fresh filesystem inside /dev/mars/\$res. set-replay no ONLY FOR ADVANCED HACKERS WHO KNOW WHAT THEY ARE DOING!
 This command is deliberately not documented.
 You need the compe- tence level RTFS ("read the fucking sources").
 Command / Params Cmp Description